MaterSim/AtomisticSimulation/README.md

 print("Velocities adjusted for zero total momentum (m/s):") print(velocities[:5])
 ```
+In addition the above script, one can also use [scipy.stats.maxwell](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.maxwell.html#scipy.stats.maxwell) to generate random samples.

-However, for the current task of NVE simulation, we would compute velocity from $\mathbf{r}(t)$ trajectory.
+Note, for the current task of NVE simulation, we would compute velocity from $\mathbf{r}(t)$ trajectory.
 Therefore, this setup would only impact the first step of integration.
 If the simulation converges, it won't have impacts on the simulation.

-### Integrator (updating rule)
+### 1.2.6 Integrator (updating rule)
 After knowing the forces, we can proceed to update the velocities (V) and positions (R) for the next time step:

 $$